xiaoyuliu/old-webpage/_posts/2017-11-03-install-cuda-on-ubuntu16.04.md

 - ubuntu
 ---

-I spent a whole day to figure out the simplest way to install these things.
+Spent a whole day to figure out the way to safely install these things.

 ### Install GTX 1070 driver